-On the week Notre Dame dedicates new fields, alum recalls Irish baseball championship after more than 45 years.
+Notre Dame dedicates new fields in special ceremony, alum recalls Irish baseball championship after more than 45 years.

-On Thursday, Notre Dame Preparatory School and Marist Academy will host a special dedication when students, athletes, alumni and school administration officials come together and celebrate new softball and baseball facilities with a special ceremony.
+On Thursday, April 12, Notre Dame Preparatory School and Marist Academy hosted a special dedication where students, athletes, alumni and school administration officials came together in a special ceremony to celebrate new softball and baseball facilities.

-According to school officials, the "Bless the Bats" event will include a hospitality tent with food and refreshments; introductions of alumni, former coaches and administrators; remarks by school and athletic administrators; and a formal blessing of the new fields by Notre Dame Corporate President Fr.
+The "Bless the Bats" event included a hospitality tent with food and refreshments; introductions of alumni, former coaches and administrators; remarks by school and athletic administrators; and a formal blessing of the new fields by Notre Dame Corporate President Fr.
 Leon Olszamowski, s.m.

-Among the many Notre Dame alumni expected to be on hand Thursday will be members of the 1972 Catholic League championship baseball team, who will be joined by former players from other school championship teams, including the 1983 Pontiac Catholic state championship team, the 1989 NDHS state championship baseball team, the 1997 NDP CHSL championship baseball team, and the 2007 NDP CHSL championship softball team, among others.
+Among the many Notre Dame alumni on hand at the event were members of the 1972 Catholic League championship baseball team, who were joined by former players from other school championship teams, including the 1983 Pontiac Catholic state championship team, the 1989 NDHS state championship baseball team, the 1997 NDP CHSL championship baseball team, and the 2007 NDP CHSL championship softball team, among others.
 More league championship teams are listed below.

-After the field dedication, Notre Dame's softball and baseball teams are scheduled to play home games vs. Marian and Royal Oak high schools, respectively.
+After the field dedication, Notre Dame's softball and baseball teams played home games vs. Marian and Royal Oak high schools, respectively.

-Jason Gendreau, who has begun his inaugural season as head coach of the Irish baseball program, is looking forward to the ceremony and to the first full season on the new turf.
+Jason Gendreau, who has begun his inaugural season as head coach of the Irish baseball program, is looking forward to the first full season on the new turf.

 "The facility is a blessing to our program, not only for this season, but for many more to come," he said recently.
 "It has already enhanced and increased valuable practice time, and we are still early in the season!"